 This Unity package provides several examples for many of the ARDK features.
+You can download the package at ARDK Downloads.
 You can import this package into your Unity project and build and run any of the following included scenes:

 The ARDK-Examples package has not been updated to support the Unity Input System package.
 Avoid importing ARDK-Examples in projects that have the Unity Input System enabled, as this will cause build problems.

 This example demonstrates how to set anchors without needing to generate planes first, using

 This example is, very simply, a networked augmented reality session.
 Clients and hosts can map out the environment in order to sync and know each other’s positions, which are indicated by a red rectangular phone w/ gray “antenna”.
 Once synced, you should be able to see this digital depiction of the phone by looking at one phone with another one synced in the same session.

 Does each device need to be held while syncing?